European mink: Range and status

 The European mink is mostly restricted to Europe.
 Its range was widespread in the 19th century, with a distribution extending from northern Spain in the west to the river Ob (just east of the Urals) in the east, and from the Archangelsk region in the north to the northern Caucasus in the south.
 Over the last 150 years, though, it has severely declined by more than 90% and been extirpated or greatly reduced over most of its former range.
 The current range includes an isolated population in northern Spain and western France, which is widely disjunct from the main range in Eastern Europe (Latvia, Estonia, Belarus, Ukraine, central regions of European Russia, the Danube Delta in Romania and northwestern Bulgaria).
 It occurs from sea level to 1120 m.
-In Estonia, the European mink population has been successfully re-established on the island of Hiiumaa, and there are plans for repeating the process on the nearby island of Saaremaa.
+In Estonia, the European mink population has been successfully re-established on the island of Hiiumaa, and a project to re-establish them on the nearby island of Saaremaa is underway, with the first minks arriving in 2022.